Solaris 10 (5.10 Generic_144500-19) patch killed Matlab?!

 ELIA Y MATSUMOTO

-on 19 Jul 2012
+ELIA Y MATSUMOTO on 19 Jul 2012

 Hi Andreas, thank you for the answer.
 I getting in touch with MathWorks technical suppor team and R2012a applications build on LINUX environment really do no work on Solaris.
 The suggested workaround is to build an applications server in LINUX and use RMI connection to access the applications from the SUN environment.
 I have not tried it yet.
 Best regards, Elia